albandewilde/role_assigner/README.md

 Presents variable in the `.env` file:

 - `discord` → This is the token of your bot.
-- `channel` → This is the channel id where the watched message is.
+- `channels` → Channels id where messages are watched (separate by a comma then a space `, `.
-- `message` → This is the message id watched by the bot.
+- `messages` → Messages id watched by the bot (serarate by a comma then a space `, `).
 When reaction are added to that message, if it correspond to a role (defined in the `roles.json` file), then the role is added to the user which added the emote.